 The NHS organization that supplies the NHS with all its needs and also handles the renewal of European Health Insurance Cards, among other things.

-Scottish hospital radio stations, individual charities all, have their own websites.
-The vast majority are members of the UK-wide Hospital Broadcasting Association, a body which speaks for and supports the individual stations but with no control over them.
-If you become an inpatient at a local hospital within a day or two after you are admitted to your ward you may be visited by a member of its radio station You will be told about the programming on offer and asked if you'd like a classical or non-classical music request on the nightly request show.
+Radio DHH at www.radiodgh.com.
+Most Hospital radio stations are members of the UK-wide Hospital Broadcasting Association.
+Inpatients at a local hospital are visited within a day or two by its radio station You will be told about the programming on offer and asked if you'd like a classical or non-classical music request on the nightly request show.
 Requests played can range from Country and Western to Oldies and Goldies, classical and much in between.
 The station will gladly play classical requests although in general if the piece is more that 7 or 8 minutes long they will play an excerpt.
 They play full pieces on their dedicated classical music shows.
-Here's a sample of such a request, a 1960s pop song, by Pat Boone.
-See http://www.youtube.com/watch?v=30jJlIZRJ1c.
-Another is Casta Diva by Bellini sung by Nana Mouskouri at http://www.youtube.com/watch?v=2p5T8U2qGF4.
-Or her gorgeous Qual Cor Tradisti at http://www.youtube.com/watch?v=1BQxcaYp8Jk.
-Or listen to Lehar's Volga Lied at http://www.youtube.com/watch?v=-fAQNX66pe4.
-Classical requests no longer than 6 minutes may be played.
+Here are a couple of samples of such a requests, Casta Diva by Bellini sung by Nana Mouskouri at http://www.youtube.com/watch?v=2p5T8U2qGF4.
+Also her gorgeous Qual Cor Tradisti at http://www.youtube.com/watch?v=1BQxcaYp8Jk.
+And Lehar's Volga Lied at http://www.youtube.com/watch?v=-fAQNX66pe4.

 See (a) www.quit.org.uk or NHS Smoke Free at http://smokefree.nhs.uk.